Financial agreements for de facto couples

 You've been in a long-term de facto relationship and want to formalise financial arrangements

-You're about to end the relationship and want to agree on how to divide assets fairly
+Some people are about to end the relationship and wish to agree on how to divide assets.

 If a de facto financial agreement is not properly drafted or doesn't meet legal requirements, it may be challenged later.
 For example, if one partner claims they didn't receive independent legal advice, or if the agreement was signed under pressure, a court may set aside an agreement.
 Similarly, if the document is unclear about what assets or debts are covered, disputes can arise about interpretation and enforceability.
-These issues can be costly and time-consuming to resolve.
+Resolving such issues can involve cost and may be connected to particular stages of proceedings.

 What to consider